bsamtleben/color-ctf/README.md

       ```bash
       python3 color-ctf start <machine>
       ```
-   3. As soon as the machine is up and running, the script will print the local IP address of the machine.
+   3. As soon as the machine is up and running, the script will provide you with the local IP address.
+3. **That's it!**
-3. That's it!
-You can now use you Kali machine to start scanning for vulnerabilities.
+   You can now use your Kali Linux machine to start scanning for vulnerabilities.
 Happy hacking!

 > When you're done, make sure to stop both machines via `python3 color-ctf stop <machine>`.